fullstackjam/plusehub/README.md

 # PulseHub - Social Media Hot Topics Aggregation Platform

-PulseHub is a modern social media hot topics aggregation platform that collects and displays trending topics from multiple platforms in real-time, including Weibo, Douyin, Bilibili, Zhihu and other mainstream social media platforms.
+PulseHub is a modern React-based social media hot topics aggregation platform that collects and displays trending topics from multiple Chinese platforms in real-time.
+Built with TypeScript and Vite, it provides a clean, responsive interface for monitoring hot topics across Weibo, Douyin, Bilibili, Zhihu, Baidu, and Toutiao.

 ## 🚀 One-Click Deploy